Chris Bridge: Huddersfield Giants

 He was in the youth system of the Huddersfield Giants.

 Bradford Bulls

 Bridge began his career with the Bradford Bulls.

 Warrington Wolves

 He had 10 successful seasons with Warrington Wolves.
 He started the 2008 campaign in superb form, scoring two tries; ultimately being Warrington's first try scorer of the 2008 season.
-However, during the second match of the season, away to St Helens, he was carried off with a ruptured achilies tendon.
+However, during the second match of the season, away to St Helens, he was carried off with a ruptured achilles tendon.

 He played in the 2013 Super League Grand Final defeat by the Wigan Warriors at Old Trafford.

 Widnes Vikings

 It was confirmed on 14 July 2015 that Bridge signed a two-year deal to play for Widnes Vikings from the start of the 2016 Super League season.

 In June 2017, Bridge announced he would be retiring at the end of the season.

 International career

 Ireland

 He was named in the Ireland training squad for the 2008 Rugby League World Cup.